zedhatool/Anonbot/README.md

 # Anonbotv2
-A bot for West Side students to submit confessions and annonce anonymously!
+A bot for West Side students to submit confessions and announce anonymously!

 # Rules
 Anonbot is moderated by a small team of dedicated students.
 They will remove any post that violates these rules, and they will IPban any user with repeated violations.
 The rules are very simple: